 - Attempts to treat those physical effects paved the way to important scientific discoveries.
 They include penicillin and yes, that a stimulant called Benzedrine helped children who displayed what we now recognize as ADHD symptoms.
 And both were sheer accidents.

 A pandemic, as everyone knows by now, describes a worldwide epidemic.
 The Spanish Flu, or 1918 Flu Pandemic, remains the most well-known.
 (We no longer call it the Spanish Flu because it did not start in Spain.
 It had nothing to do with Spain.
 It’s a long story, involving WWII-era news blackouts everywhere but Spain.)
 It killed 50 million people worldwide—ten times more than died in WWI.

 It’s considered history’s most deadly pandemic.
 It was only one, however, in a series of pandemics that preceded it over decades.
 They came in waves and in various forms.

 One in the late 1800s took both my newly immigrated paternal great-grandparents, orphaning my grandmother (pictured), age 9.
 She grew up in St. Peter’s Orphanage in Memphis.
-As a young teen, she was sent to work as a domestic servant.
+As a young teen, she worked as a domestic servant.
 Fortunately, she was smart and a fantastic cook, with a nice personality.
 She married well.
 Many orphans were not so lucky.

 What’s do most discussions about the 1918 Flu miss?
 The fact that an estimated 500 million contracted the virus.
 That is, 10 times as many people contracted the virus as died from it.

 Technically, the majority recovered—though to what extent we do not know.
 It might be more accurate to say that they survived.
-Medical science was ill-prepared to investigate fully.
+Medical science proved ill-prepared to investigate fully.
 Lingering effects might have been attributed to other causes.

 One thing that we know for sure: Survivors in significant number were left with new and crippling illnesses.
 Tragically, most had no treatment.

 With time and scientific inquiry, these illnesses led to important medical breakthroughs.
-In fact, one discovery caused medical and political authorities to re-examine what we thought we knew about criminality.
+In fact, one discovery caused medical and political authorities to re-examine our views of criminality.